During the COVID-19 pandemic, you can get weekly free credit reports from all three major credit bureaus – Experian, Equifax, and Transunion.

 How to get weekly free credit reports online

-To get your free credit reports from each bureau, follow these steps:
+To get your free credit reports from each bureau make sure you are at the correct site then follow these steps:

 - Go to AnnualCreditReport.com.